steveskrip/WOFpy/docs/Sphinx/PublishingWithWOFpy.rst

 --------------------------------------------------------
 (In progress)
 This example shows how to write a new dao for a simple three-table database.
-The dao can be found under the folder, 'examples\barebones\' in 'swtools\WOFpy'.
+The dao can be found under the folder, 'examples\flask\barebones\' in 'ODM2\WOFpy'.
 The database contains data from the Lake Champlain Monitoring Program (LCM) from the Vermont Department of Environmental Conservation.
 The original data were in a collection of ASCII and MS Excel files.
 These were imported into a sqlite database for publishing through WOFpy.
 Please note that data is for demonstration purposes and has been modified slightly to make